Copyright © Giulia Skye 2021

 Two hundred pounds per date for essentially doing fuck all?!
 Was this seriously how that discreet poet woman would be earning her money this summer?

 Well, Helen wasn’t going to find out.
 For all she knew, Cassie Phillips could be speaking to the hotel receptionist right this second, asking for Sebastian Clarke.
-And, worst still, Sebastian might have already met her, scratching his head over who the hell he’d just been speaking to for the past twenty minutes about his rules and damn PDA.
+And, worst still, Sebastian might have already met her, scratching his head over who the hell he’d just been speaking to for the past twenty minutes about his rules, contracts and flipping PDA.

 Staring at her phone, Helen rubbed her temples with her free hand.
 She had an hour before Tom picked her up.
 Could she ask him to come early and cause a distraction at the main entrance?
 But even to her own ears, that plan sounded daft.
 Tom had already taken time out of his work day to attend the hearing with her, and didn’t this just prove what he’d said earlier about always having to bail her out of trouble?
 She’d never hear the end of it.